mongodb/motor/doc/migrate-to-motor-3.rst

   python -Wd -Werror <your application>

-Note that there are some deprecation warnings raised by Motor itself for APIs that are deprecated but not yet removed, like :meth:`~motor.motor_tornado.MotorCusor.fetch_next`.
+Note that there are some deprecation warnings raised by Motor itself for APIs that are deprecated but not yet removed, like :meth:`~motor.motor_tornado.MotorCursor.fetch_next`.

 MotorClient
 -----------